 - the UE receives a Configured NSSAI without any NSAG information in this PLMN.

-The UE shall store the currently valid NSAG information received in the registered PLMN when registered in this PLMN and:
+The UE shall store the currently valid NSAG information received in the registered PLMN or SNPN when registered in this PLMN or SNPN and:

-- The UE should be able to store the NSAG information for at least the R-PLMN and equivalent PLMNs.
+- The UE should be able to store the NSAG information for at least the R-PLMN and equivalent PLMNs or the registered SNPN.

-- Only the RPLMN can provide NSAG information to the UE.
+- Only the RPLMN or registered SNPN can provide NSAG information to the UE.

-- There can be at most 32 groups configured in the UE at a time for a PLMN.
+- There can be at most 32 NSAGs configured in the UE at a time for a PLMN.

 - At most 4 NSAGs can have an optional TAI associated with it.

-The NSAG information is not required to be stored after power off or after the UE becomes Deregistered as it is not used for cell selection.
+The NSAG Information is not required to be stored after power off or after the UE becomes Deregistered as it is not used for cell selection.

 A S-NSSAI can be associated with at most one NSAG values for RACH and at most one NSAG value for Cell Reselection within a Tracking Area.
 A S-NSSAI can be associated with different NSAG values in different Tracking Areas.